krowinski/bcmath-extended/README.md

     - getDecimalsLengthFromNumber - gets amount of decimals
     - hexdec - converting from hexadecimal to decimal
     - dechex - converting from decimal to hexadecimal
+    - bin2dec - converting from binary to decimal
+    - dec2bin - converting from decimal to binary
 - new math functions
     - round
     - abs